HomePOETRYPoetic Device...

 The English language contains dozens of poetic devices.
-Any expression that impacts how a poem or other written work looks or sounds is a poetic device.
+Any expression that influences how a poem or other written work looks, sounds, or feels is a poetic device.
 It is a unique literary tool that shapes words, sounds, and phrases to convey meaning.
-Poetic devices empower speakers and writers to enhance the literal meaning of words by drawing attention to the sound, form, and function of words.
+Poetic devices empower speakers and writers to enhance the literal meaning of words by drawing attention to their sound, form, and function.
 This includes devices also classified as literary or rhetorical devices, such as many figures of speech.

 Alliteration